bigtreetech/docs/docs/CB1.md

 <img title="" src="img/overlays.png" alt="" width="400" data-align="center">

 The default value is `console=display`, This means that the `UART0` of CB1 is used as the debugging port by default.
 We can use `MobaXterm` to connect to CB1 by UART0 and debug.
-If klipper wants to use `UART0` to control the motherboard, we need to set it to `console=serial`, now klippe can use `UART0` as `/dev/ttyS0`.
+If klipper wants to use `UART0` to control the motherboard, we need to set it to `console=serial`, now klipper can use `UART0` as `/dev/ttyS0`.

-CB1 will automatically identify the HDMI resolution, but if your HDMI screen cannot report the resolution through the EDID normally, we can forcibly specify the resolution of CB1 output by uncomment `extraargs=video` and set the actual resolution.
+The CB1 automatically detects HDMI display resolution via EDID.
+For displays that cannot properly report their resolution, you can manually specify the output resolution by uncommenting `extraargs=video` and setting your displays native resolution.

 For example: